Exr0nProjects/learn_cpp/action.md

 	- Base cases for all arguments, both high and low end
 	- Make sure you have a `pre` if the graph is bidirectional
 	- Check for `if (nxt != pre)` not `if (cur != pre)`
+- [ ] Paaper work
+    - Do more of it...?
+    - PSUDOCODE!!
+    - Consider MLE too (not just TLE)!
 - [ ] **Don't over think problems!
 Think transformations, not more advanced stuff!**
 - [ ] Redo missed USACO Gold Problems
     - [ ] 2020open